Why Your SaaS Company's 409A Valuation Is Not Like Other Businesses

 The Three Valuation Methodologies (and Which One SaaS Companies Use)

 The AICPA Valuation Guide defines three valuation approaches: market, income, and asset.
-For venture-backed SaaS companies with recent funding rounds, the Option Pricing Model (OPM) with backsolve method is most common—using your recent preferred stock financing to determine common stock fair market value.
+For venture-backed SaaS companies with recent financing rounds, the Option Pricing Model with a backsolve analysis is the most common methodology, using the most recent preferred stock financing to determine common stock fair market value.

 Why OPM Dominates for Venture-Backed Companies

-OPM is considered the most frequently applied method for early-stage startup valuations.
-The OPM backsolve treats common stock as a call option on your company's future success.
-In practical terms, it uses your recent financing round to work backward and figure out what common stock is worth.
+The Option Pricing Model treats common stock as a call option on the company's future value.
+In practical terms, it uses your most recent financing round to work backward to what common stock is worth, after accounting for the rights and preferences of the preferred shares sold in that round.

-The backsolve method works backward from your most recent preferred stock financing.
-It takes what investors paid for preferred shares, accounts for liquidation preferences and participation rights, and then solves for what common stock is actually worth.
+The backsolve method starts with what investors paid for preferred shares, accounts for their liquidation preferences and participation rights, and solves for the implied common stock value.
+The result is typically well below the preferred stock price, which is expected and correct, for reasons explained in the next section.

-But here's what founders often miss: Volatility assumptions significantly impact your common stock value.
-Early-stage SaaS companies typically use higher volatility estimates (typically 60%-80%+), while mature companies trend lower.
-Your appraiser should explain their volatility assumption and why it fits your situation.
+One thing founders often miss: volatility assumptions significantly affect common stock value.
+Early-stage SaaS companies typically use higher volatility estimates (60 to 90%+), while mature companies trend lower.
+A competent appraiser will explain their volatility assumption and why it fits your company's profile.
+If your appraiser can't articulate that reasoning, that's a problem worth addressing before the report is finalized.

 Safe Harbor and Material Events